SpokenWebAlberta/sandbox/README.md

 This is a copy of the website, which has been built for training purposes.

+Our documentation can be found on the [SpokenWeb U Alberta wiki](https://github.com/SpokenWebAlberta/sandbox/wiki).

 To visit the official SpokenWeb U Alberta site click [here](https://cmiya.github.io/spokenweb-ualberta/).

 ## About Us